olcf/olcf-user-docs/systems/spock_quick_start_guide.rst

 .. warning::

-    This example requires a work around to run as expected. ``--ntasks-per-gpu=2`` does not force MPI ranks 008-015 to run on the second node, so the number of physical CPU cores per MPI rank is increased to 8 (``-c8``) to force the desired behavior due to the constraint of the number of physical CPU cores (64) on a node.
+    This example requires a workaround to run as expected. ``--ntasks-per-gpu=2`` does not force MPI ranks 008-015 to run on the second node, so the number of physical CPU cores per MPI rank is increased to 8 (``-c8``) to force the desired behavior due to the constraint of the number of physical CPU cores (64) on a node.

 .. code:: bash